Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

-- Anoro Ellipta, a combined anticholinergic and long-acting beta2-agonist, has been approved for once daily use
+- Anoro Ellipta and Stiolti Respirmat, combined anticholinergic and long-acting beta-2-agonists have been approved for once daily use

-Short-Acting Beta2-agonists.
 For patients whose symptoms come and go, such as with exertion, short-acting bronchodilators are recommended.
-Albuterol (Proventil, Ventolin) is the standard short-acting beta2-agonist.
+Albuterol (Proventil, Ventolin, ProAir) is the standard short-acting beta-2-agonist.
 Others include:

 - Levalbuterol hydrochloride (Xopenex)